 There are many interesting places worth visiting near Prague, and many of them are easily accessible by bus or direct train.
 You can choose to visit them independently on day tours, with an expert guide, or on small group tours.
 If you have extra days, plan for an overnight stay in one of these picturesque towns to truly experience their vibe.

 If you are dreaming of visiting other European cities, a famous spa town or two, hiking through stunning national parks, and learning about the country’s culture; the Czech capital is the right place.
+If you have more time, consider doing a wine trip in South Moravia, the biggest wine region in the Czech Republic.
 Here are the best day trips from Prague.

 Top Day Trips from Prague

 Bohemian Switzerland (also known as Czech Switzerland) is a region located in the north-western part of the country and makes for a great day trip from Prague if you love nature.
 The landscape here is diverse with towering sandstone formations, deep ravines, and lush pine forests.
 The Bohemian Switzerland National Park sits along the right side of the Elbe River, and only became a national park in January 2000.